circonus-labs/circonus-gometrics/README.md

 ```

-Unless otherwise noted, the Go source files are distributed under the BSD-style license found in the LICENSE file.
+Unless otherwise noted, the source files are distributed under the BSD-style license found in the LICENSE file.